 Anonymous sources in newspapers of February 2

-Kantipur report headlined “Knot gets complicated” by Basanta Basnet datelined Kathmandu has quoted an unnamed source and another leader from the United Democratic Madhesi Front.
+Kantipur report headlined “Poll date being decided” by Basanta Basnet datelined Kathmandu has quoted an unnamed source, a minister from Nepali Congress and a leader from Sadhbhavana Party.

 This material is copyrighted but may be used for any purpose by giving due credit to southasiacheck.org.